ckeditor/ckeditor5/packages/ckeditor5-basic-styles/docs/features/basic-styles.md

 ## Related features

-Check out also these CKEditor 5 features to gain better control over your content style and format:
+Check out also these CKEditor&nbsp;5 features to gain better control over your content style and format:
 * {@link features/font Font styles} &ndash; Easily and efficiently control the font {@link features/font#configuring-the-font-family-feature family}, {@link features/font#configuring-the-font-size-feature size}, {@link features/font#configuring-the-font-color-and-font-background-color-features text or background color}.
 * {@link features/style Styles} &ndash; Apply pre-configured styles to existing elements in the editor content.
 * {@link features/text-alignment Text alignment} &ndash; Because it does matter whether the content is left, right, centered, or justified.
+* {@link features/case-change Case change} &ndash; Quickly turn a word or a passage into uppercase, lower case or title case.
 * {@link features/code-blocks Code blocks}  &ndash; Insert longer, multiline code listings, expanding the inline code style greatly.
 * {@link features/highlight Highlight} &ndash; Mark important words and passages, aiding a review or drawing attention to specific parts of the content.
 * {@link features/format-painter Format painter} &ndash; Easily copy text formatting and apply it in a different place in the edited document.